 Mankiw, N. G. and W. Scarth (2014) Macroeconomics, Fifth Canadian Edition.
-NewYork: Worth.
-(Note: The same book will be used for ECON 302 in the Winter 2017 semester.
+New York: Worth.
+(Note: The same book will be used for ECON 302.
 You CAN also use the 4th Canadian Edition.)

 Evaluation

 The course grade is based on two mid-terms and a final exam as follows: